 Workshop for Honors Students in HON 3101 to better understand the purpose and format of a literature review (review of the literature) this is commonly included in (or is) the first chapter of a thesis.

 Science Research Workshops

 We offer a number of different Science Research Workshops for researchers at different stages - from those who are just starting out to those who are applying for grants.
 Follow the link above to see what we’re offering for you this semester!

-Zotero [zoh-TAIR-oh] is a free, easy-to-use Firefox extension to help you collect, manage, and cite your research sources.
+Zotero [zoh-TAIR-oh] is a free, easy-to-use browser extension to help you collect, manage, and cite your research sources.
 It lives right where you do your work - in the web browser.

 Digital Scholarship Workshops

 Digital Scholarship workshops offer an introduction to some of the methods and tools of Digital Scholarship